 Projects at Marine microbiology

-Researchers at Marine microbiology are involved in a number of projects that generally revolve around one or several of the following questions:
+We are involved in a number of projects that generally revolve around one or several of these questions:

 What are the mechanisms that control microbial diversity?